Search

 By Hadeel Al Sayegh, Federico Maccioni, Rachna Uppal and Ateeq Shariff

-DUBAI, March 1 (Reuters) - Iran's retaliatory strikes across the Gulf have triggered the most widespread business disruption in the region since the pandemic, forcing airport closures, halting port operations and sending shockwaves through financial markets.
+DUBAI, March 1 (Reuters) - Iran's retaliatory strikes across the Gulf have triggered the most widespread business disruption in the region since the COVID-19 pandemic, forcing airport closures, halting port operations and sending shockwaves through financial markets.

-Economic Implications for Gulf States
+Mixed Economic Impact Across Gulf States

 "Regionally, the impact across (Gulf) economies is mixed," said Vijay Valecha, chief investment officer at Century Financial.